 in the case of cultivated land, any person who has the right to the produce of the land, including the spouse of such person and children over the age of eighteen years; and

 the person registered in the Deeds Registry as the owner of the land or premises;

+“quarry” means any place, excavation or working, other than a mining location, where any substance other than a mineral is obtained or extracted by means of quarrying operations.

 Mining and mineral Panning

-4. (1) It is an offence for any person to pan any mineral in the Council area, except in terms of a licence that may be issued by the Ministry of Mines and Mining Development under a law that may be passed for that purpose, and any person found guilty of shall be liable to a fine to be prescribed by Council in an order.
+4. (1) It is an offence for any person to pan any mineral in the Council area, except in terms of a licence that may be issued by the Ministry of Mines and Mining Development under a law that may be passed for that purpose, and any person found guilty of shall be liable to a fine prescribed by Council in the budget.

 (2) Before operations, all holders of prospecting, exploration and mining rights operating in the Council area shall submit copies of their licences to Council;